PFET Program in Rural Surgery

 Below is a list of the current Training Committee Members.

-Dr Damian Fry, FRACS - Younger Fellows & RACS Rural Section Representative
+Dr Matthew Lyon, FRACS - Younger Fellows & RACS Rural Section Representative

 Mr Stephen Bell, FRACS - Chair, ANZTBCRS & CSSANZ Representative

 Miss Kaye Bowers, FRACS - Chair, ANZHPBA Training Committee & ANZHPBA Representative

 Dr Sally Butchers, FRACS - GSA President & Australian Representative